Sorso

 Sorso (Sòssu) is a comune (municipality) of c.
-14,700 inhabitants in the province of Sassari in the Italian region Sardinia, located about 8 km north of Sassari.
+14,700 inhabitants in the Metropolitan City of Sassari in the Italian region Sardinia, located about 8 km north of Sassari.

 Overview

 Sorso is a tourist resort facing the Gulf of Asinara.
 Apart tourism, the economy is mostly based on agriculture.
 The local dialect is a variant of Sassarese.

 The judike (King) Barisone III of Torres was assassinated at Sorso during a peasant revolt in 1236.